ergoplatform/ergodocs/docs/node/wallet-setup.md

 Note: The current wallet operations can only be performed via the Ergo node's REST API.

-Feel free to explore the various features of the Ergo Platform Blockchain and the extensive capabilities of the Ergo wallet.
+Feel free to explore the various features of Ergo and the extensive capabilities of the Ergo wallet.